Royal Flush Gang: The New 52

-In 2011, "The New 52" rebooted the DC universe.
-The Royal Flush Gang are seen engaging the Justice League.
-They consist of an Ace android, King of Spades, Queen of Spades, and Jack of Spades.
+The Royal Flush Gang are reintroduced in "The New 52" continuity reboot, consisting of the android Ace, King of Spades, Queen of Spades, and Jack of Spades.
 With help from Technician, the Justice League defeated the Royal Flush Gang.

-Another incarnation of the Royal Flush Gang appears in the "Forever Evil" storyline as members of the Secret Society of Super Villains.
-The group consists of Ace of Spades, King of Spades, Jack of Clubs, Queen of Clubs, and Ten of Clubs.
+Another incarnation of the Royal Flush Gang appears in the "Forever Evil" storyline, consisting of Ace of Spades, King of Spades, Jack of Clubs, Queen of Clubs, and Ten of Clubs.
+The Royal Flush Gang members later appear as members of the Secret Society of Super Villains.
+The Royal Flush Gang confronts the Rogues and tells them to surrender in exchange for Golden Glider's life.
+The Rogues rescue Golden Glider and escape in an armored truck.
+Ace of Spades is later attacked and killed by Johnny Quick.

-Another incarnation of the Royal Flush Gang attacks Superman when his secret identity is exposed.
-None of their members' names are revealed.
+Another incarnation of the Royal Flush Gang attacks Superman when his identity of Clark Kent is exposed.
+King is an unnamed man who is the leader of the Royal Flush Gang, Queen is an unnamed woman who is the second-in-command of the Royal Flush Gang, Jack is an unnamed Man, and Ace and Ten are an unnamed sister and brother.
+The Royal Flush Gang are defeated by Superman and left for the police.

 DC Rebirth

-In 2016, DC Comics implemented another relaunch of its books called DC Rebirth, which restored its continuity to a form much as it was prior to The New 52.
+In 2016, DC Comics implemented a relaunch of its books called DC Rebirth, which restored its continuity to a form much as it was prior to The New 52.
 The Royal Flush Gang are redesigned to resemble their Batman Beyond counterparts.
 They are among the many villains aiming to kill Batman to stop Two-Face from revealing information.
 They descend on KGBeast and ask him the location of Batman and Duke Thomas.
 KGBeast throws a bomb onto the bottom of their playing card, presumably to take out his rivals in stopping Batman.

 Dawn of DC

-In the 2022-23 limited series Punchline: The Gotham Game, the Royal Flush Gang, consisting of the King and Queen of Hearts (married couple Rex and Regina Quintain), Jack, Ten and Bluff (son of the King and Queen of Diamonds), are taken over by Punchline and help her to manufacture and distribute her drug XO in Gotham.
+In the 2022-23 limited series Punchline: The Gotham Game, the Royal Flush Gang, consisting of the King and Queen of Hearts (married couple Rex and Regina Quintain), Jack, 1-0, and Bluff (son of the King and Queen of Diamonds), are taken over by Punchline and help her to manufacture and distribute her drug XO in Gotham.